daniilboyarinkov/daniilboyarinkov/README.md

 ---

 ### 15 puzzle game
+#### 2022 y.

-I enjoy playing 15, thus I've decided to create this game by learning some new stuff.
+I enjoy playing 15, thus I've decided to create this game and learn some new stuff.

 ![preview](https://github.com/daniilboyarinkov/15PuzzleGame/blob/master/for_readme/2.jpg)